Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 - Broad state availability — licensed across all 50 states

-Nationwide doesn't always lead the rate board the way Athene or Penn Mutual do on specific term lengths — but they're competitive across the full range of terms and premium sizes, which matters for clients who want one carrier across a larger or more complex SPIA strategy.
+Nationwide doesn't always lead the rate board the way EquiTrust or Athene do on specific term lengths — but they're competitive across the full range of terms and premium sizes, which matters for clients who want one carrier across a larger or more complex SPIA strategy.

 The 100-year operating history and Columbus, Ohio headquarters put Nationwide in a category of brand familiarity that newer carriers can't replicate.
 For clients who are already Nationwide customers through auto or home insurance, the comfort factor is real and worth acknowledging.
 For clients new to the brand, the A+ rating and century-plus track record close most conversations about financial strength.